 Useful tips to enjoy the tour of Upper and Lower Manhattan

-- Since the Upper and Lower Manhattan tour ends at Battery Park, it might be a good idea to plan your day so that you take the ferry to the Statue of Liberty after the activity.
-That way, you will have a very complete day of sightseeing with the convenience of saving most of the transportation.
+- Since the Upper and Lower Manhattan tour ends at Battery Park, it may be a good idea to plan your day so that you take the ferry to the Statue of Liberty after the activity.
+That way, you'll have a very smooth day of sightseeing with the convenience of saving almost all of your transportation.

 - Don't worry too much about taking pictures on this activity as you won't have a very good angle from the bus anyway.
 The interesting part of the tour is to visit Manhattan comfortably and with a guide, so that when you are exploring the Big Apple on your own you will know how to handle yourself much better and have some context about each place you visit.

 - However, don't forget to bring your camera for this tour as you can stop at St. John the Divine and explore it inside, and take pictures of its interior as it is truly impressive.